 - The future of an illusion, of Sigmund Freud.

 In 1927 there was good stuff, which we could now find in some sampling.
-Duke Ellington he will "give" us two songs, Black and Tan Fantasy e East St. Louis Toodle-Oo (this last piece has already received the homage, in 1993, by Steely Dan).
+Duke Ellington will “give” us two songs, Black and Tan Fantasy e East St. Louis Toodle-Oo (this last piece has already received homage, in 1993, from Steely Dan).
 Feel how wonderful!
 And then again works by Louis Armstrong and other authors.

-The crazy XNUMXs are a key moment in popular culture, which is why public domain material will be so interesting.
-Last year, the copyright expiration saw the arrival of a huge Winnie Pooh: and it is no coincidence that the sweet teddy bear was immediately thrown into the fray.
+The Crazy Twenties represent a key moment in popular culture, which is why public domain material will be so interesting.
+Last year, the expiration of the copyright saw the arrival of a very great Winnie Pooh: and it is no coincidence that the sweet little bear was immediately thrown into the fray.
 In a horror movie.
 Who knows how these new works will be used!
-In the meantime I've put down a couple of things with Midjourney, I hope you like this little gallery.
+While waiting I put down a couple of things with Midjourney, I hope you like this little gallery.